Agriculture in the United Kingdom: Fertilisers

+Slurry

+170 million tonnes of animal excreta ("slurry") is produced annually in the UK.

-Farmyard manure is among the best all-round soil fertilisers.
-Urine contains about half the nitrogen and most of the potash that an animal voids, but tends to drain away, making it both the richest and the most easily lost element of manure.
+Farmyard manure can be used as soil fertiliser.
+Urine contains about half the nitrogen and most of the potash that an animal voids.
 Dung contains the other half of the nitrogen and most of the phosphoric acid and lime.
 With dung, much of the nitrogen is lost in storage or locked up in slowly released forms, so greater quantities are necessary compared to artificial fertilisers.
-Manure is most effective when ploughed into the fields while it is still fresh, but this is not practical while crops are growing and in practice, most manure is stored and then applied in winter, or else added in ridges for root crops.
+Manure is most effective when ploughed into the fields while it is still fresh, but this is not practical while crops are growing.
+In practice, most manure is stored and then applied in winter, or else added in ridges for root crops.

+Slurry can pollute watercourses, draining them of oxygen, can contain pathogenic microorganisms such as salmonella, and creates an odour that causes complaints if stored near people.
+Pigs and poultry, if kept intensively with a relatively small land area per animal, create manure that requires to be processed.
+This may be done by removing the liquid component and transporting it away, or by composting it, or by anaerobic digestion to produce methane which is later converted to electricity.

+Slurry lagoons that are open are polluting infrastructure.
+New grants as of 2022 will pay towards conversion of stores to closed stores with minimum 6 months storage.
+Acidification treatment or covers will be required under the scheme.
+Many existing stores are concrete or steel structures.

+Nitrogen fixers

 Leguminous plants such as peas, beans or lucerne live in a symbiotic relationship with certain bacteria that produce nodules on their roots.
 The bacteria extract nitrogen from the air and convert it to nitrogenating compounds that benefit the legume.
-When the legume dies or is harvested, its rotting roots nitrogenate the soil.
-Nitrogen stimulates plant growth, but overapplication softens the plant tissues, makes them more vulnerable to pests and disease, and reduces resistance to frost.
-It may be added by nitrogen-fixing crops, but many farmers prefer artificial fertilisers, which are quicker.
-The negative side-effects of adding nitrogen are mitigated by phosphates.
+When the legume dies or is harvested, its rotting roots add nitrogen compounds to the soil.